In James Gortner’s work, painting

 Abstract Constructs

-My practice is rooted in transformation—material, conceptual, and cultural.
+This practice is rooted in transformation.
 I work with recycled and previously abandoned paintings and paint, breaking them down and rebuilding them into new works that carry the physical memory of prior gestures while forming entirely new images.
 These paintings are not revisions or restorations; they are acts of conversion, where past intent is subsumed into a new structure.

 Formally, the work moves between abstraction and image, process and narrative.
 Layers of paint are excavated, compressed, and reconfigured, creating surfaces that feel geological, fractured, and possibly in motion.
 What appears resolved often contains visible evidence of rupture and repair.
 I’m interested in how accumulation and erasure coexist, and how meaning can emerge from material instability rather than polish or finality.